(In alphabetical order)

 Matt hails from Columbus Ohio, and has been acting in New York for the better part of six years.
 He has had the honor to work with The Judith Shakespeare Co, The Honest Liars, and The McCarter Theater.
 For three years he has also worked with Equalogy Inc, a theater-for-social-change company dedicated to eradicating gender inequality.
 In his life outside of acting Matt loves running, tennis, yoga, and hipsters.

-Matt read Saint Even's Day by Craig Calhoun and The Moose is a Lie by Ben Black
+Matt read Saint Even's Day by Craig Calhoun, The Moose is a Lie by Ben Black, and Rise by Eric Karl Anderson

 E.J.
 An was born in South Korea and grew up in Anchorage, Alaska.
 She is an actor and a graduate of Barnard College.
 Her last film, The Choi Family has been selected for screening at various festivals in the tri-state area, and she is also penning her first short screenplay, which is proving to be a long process of rewrites.
 She is actively trying to be more social nowadays, by that she means, Facebook and Twitter.
 She admits she had to google, "What is a twitter tag?" recently to understand what exactly that was, but she figures it’s better late than never.